stouffer/EvoGeoModules/manuscript/manuscript.md

 The fact that we observed a weaker signal of coevolution at the local level implies that species at matching positions in their phylogenetic trees do not always interact.
-One possible explanation is that the variation of species interactions is not related to the species phylogenetic relatedness across different communities.
+One possible explanation is that the variation of species interactions vary, over space, in a different ways than the identity of species [@poull11a].
 In this system, communities farther apart contain different species (*Suppl.
 Mat.
 2*), but, once the phylogenetic relatedness between species is accounted for, there is actually no relationship between spatial distance and species dissimilarity (Fig. 2A).
 While distant networks are more dissimilar, the way shared species interact within them is independent of spatial distance (Fig. 2B).
-The same trend exists for community dissimilarity as a function of (cumulative) phylogenetic dissimilarity of hosts and parasites (Fig. 2C).
+The same trend exists for networks dissimilarity as a function of (cumulative) phylogenetic dissimilarity of hosts and parasites (Fig. 2C).
 These results point to the fact that interactions do not vary in a way that is driven by evolutionary mechanisms or history.

 Interactions also ultimately differ in how frequently they vary when the species involved co-occur [@carstensen;@olit14;@tyli07].
 Once more, the